Basically, a turbine is a machine that is used as a prime-mover to run other utilities in a power plant.

-To drive the plant generator only 25% of power is available because remaining 75% power developed by gas turbine is consumed by an air compressor.
+To drive the plant generator only 25% of power is available because the remaining 75% of power developed by a gas turbine is consumed by an air compressor.

 Safety of Gas Turbine

 The safety valve is open and passes some mixture for lowering the pressure.
-It happens if the pressure of hot gases to the turbine becomes excessive.
+It happens if the pressure of hot gases on the turbine becomes excessive.

-Hence the speed of turbine can be kept below a certain maximum value by proper design of safety valve.
+Hence the speed of the turbine can be kept below a certain maximum value by proper design of the safety valve.